xuhengfei/iOS-Interactive/README.md

 @end
 ```
-Plugin is vary useful Feature
+Plugin is a very useful Feature
 You can do something before or after request send,and this will be transparent for Api invoker
 Both preProcess and postProcess ,we give Classic Case
 Case1: Http Request Cache